 The amount of bone tissue in the skeleton, known as bone mass, can keep growing until around age 30.
 At that point, bones have reached their maximum strength and density, known as peak bone mass.

 Research shows that most Americans are eating only about half (1.7 servings) of the recommended three daily servings of dairy.
-In addition to calcium, dairy provides eight essential nutrients, including phosphorus, potassium, protein, vitamins D, A and B12, riboflavin and niacin (niacin equivalents).
+In addition to calcium, milk is a good or excellent source of protein, vitamins A and D, vitamin B12, riboflavin (B2), niacin, phosphorus, and pantothenic acid.

 According to government statistics, nearly nine out of 10 women and almost four out of 10 men fall short of calcium recommendations.
 Furthermore, nearly three-quarters of children ages 9-19 fail to get the recommended three daily servings of dairy.